Mathematics MSc

 • Be part of a diverse and supportive community of mathematicians from all over the world.

-During the two semesters, there is a range of taught modules to choose from, providing the opportunity to combine mainstream, advanced mathematical topics and innovative methods relating to the research interests of within the School of Mathematics.
+The range of modules offered in the two teaching semesters provides the opportunity to combine mainstream, advanced mathematical topics and innovative methods relating to the research interests within the School of Mathematics.

 Course structure